-All Student Aid Reports submitted MUST have an EFC score noted.
+- Your Student Aid Report MUST have an EFC score noted.
 EFC scores range from 0 to 999999.

 How do I get my Student Aid Report?

-- Click the Log In button and enter your FSA ID on the left.
+- Click the Log In button and enter your FSA ID and password.

-- Select View or Print your Student Aid Report (SAR) from the “My FAFSA” page.
+- Select View Student Aid Report (SAR) from the “My FAFSA” page.

 If you provided an e-mail address on your Free Application for Federal Student Aid (FAFSA), FAFSA will send you an e-mail with a link to an online copy of your SAR.